marifrahmans50/B21-CAP0326/README.md

 app/src/res/values/google_maps_api.xml

-How to contribute to a Git repository or clone a repository using Android Studio How to contribute to a Git repository or clone a repository using Android Studio.
+How to contribute to a Git repository or clone a repository using Android Studio
 - Select the “Clone or download” button and copy the GitHub repository URL.
 - Select "File" menu, "New", and then "Project Version Control".
 - Paste the GitHub repository URL into URL column and select the “Clone” button.